Process & Requirements

-Step One: Pre-Application
+Step One: Complete a Pre-Application

 After contacting Covenant Care and discussing your interest in adoption, we will send you a pre-application if you meet our basic eligibility requirements.

-Step Three: Training Sessions
+Step Three: Formal Application & Virtual Training

-Step Four: Home Assessment
+Step Four: Home Study

 Step Five: Portfolio

-Complete a portfolio of pictures, letters, and information about your family.
+Once your home study is complete and you are moved to our adoptive couple waiting list you will complete a portfolio of pictures, letters, and information about your family.
 This is what the birthmother will look through when she creates her adoption plan.

 Step Six: Waiting